Oil Change Service

 Should I do this service when it’s recommended?

 In general, yes.
 Changing your vehicle’s oil is one of the most important things you can do to avoid bringing large bags of money to your mechanic later on.

-However, there’s a lot of controversy about exactly when engine oil gets old and how often it should be replaced with new oil.
+However, there’s a lot of controversy about exactly when engine oil gets old and how often oil needs to be changed.
 Because there are many factors at work — how you drive, the condition and age of the engine, the external environment you drive in, and stop-and-go versus highway driving — it’s an inexact science.
-Owner’s manual recommendations for oil and filter changes vary from 3,000 to 10,000 miles.
+Owner’s manual recommendations for filter and oil changes vary from 3,000 to 10,000 miles.

 We recommend that you change your oil and filter every 5,000 miles.
 That’s our best estimate.
 It may be too soon for many people and too late for a few, but for the vast majority, 5,000-mile oil changes will help your engine last to a ripe, old age.